aeonSolutions/PCB-Prototyping-Catalogue/README.md

 **The most recent PCB design added:**

 - *a 2.9 E-Ink Display that requires no batteries*
-- *DC DC step down converter 2.5A from 0.8V  to 5V*
+- *DC DC step down converter 2.5A from 0.8V  to 5V* for DIY & Makers

 In here one will find the folowing kind of solutions: